Delft Blue, typically Dutch?

 Stool, whiteboard and even Delft Blue wallpaper

 A print of Delft Blue tiles adorns the Dutch Designer Chair and the Dutch Designer Whiteboard, attractive accessories for the home.
-And for those who want Delft Blue on their walls, we even have Delft Blue wallpaper (available in different colors).
+And for those who want Delft Blue on their walls, we even have Delft Blue wallpaper (available in different colours).

 Miffy Delft Blue